Ty-node/Relay-Desk/README.md

 - Determines the user's location based on the Slack channel ID.
 - Categorizes the ticket by searching the message for keywords.
 - Assigns a unique, formatted Ticket ID.
-- Formats rows with colors based on location.
+- Formats rows with colours based on location.
 - Periodically removes duplicate entries.
 - Sends a daily summary report of open tickets to a specified Slack channel.